 The impact of the new Manchester Airport Relief Road (MARR) from Hazel Grove through to Manchester Airport, due to open in late summer 2018, with projected increase in traffic on the A6 is now an additional concern for air quality levels in the village which will require close monitoring.

 The Disley AQMA is one of 18 AQMA’s declared across the Cheshire East area.
 A chart showing a comparison of levels with other sites from 2013-2016 can be viewed HERE.

-Over 500 declared by local authorities nationally.
+Over 500 AQMAs have been declared by local authorities nationally.
 The Greater Manchester Authorities, including Stockport have an AQMA in place covering the main arterial routes, including the A6 up to the Greater Manchester boundary.
 This AQMA includes an area around Manchester City Centre.
 Air quality levels from traffic pollution in city centres are significantly higher than many of the smaller areas declared at local level such as Disley and present even bigger challenges.